mit-han-lab/pvcnn/README.md

 To train custom dataset, you need to put point clouds data and corresponding groundtruth files under the specified folder.
 Their format is ".npy" file.
 The custom_dataset_loader will read files which under train and test folders as training data and testing data.

+In general, to train a model for custom dataset, one can run
 ```
 python custom_train.py [config-file] --devices [gpu-ids]
 ```

-For example,
+For example, using pvcnn and two gpus to train

 ```
 python custom_train.py configs/custom/pvcnn/c1.py --devices 0, 1
 ```

-If you want to do data augmentation, you can modify configs/custom/__init__.py file.
-Setting configs.data_aug = True.
+If you want to do data augmentation and transfer learning, you can modify "configs/custom/__init__.py file".
+Setting configs.data_aug = True and configs.pretrained = True.

 ## License